BellBoamah/innovation/frontend/README.md

 # Getting Started with Create React App

-1. Type cd Eat2Fit
+1. Type cd frontend
-2. Then cd frontend
-3. After, npm start
+2. After, npm start
-4. Please wait patiently for a few seconds
+3. Please wait patiently for a few seconds

 You may have to download these depencies for the program to function properly